SimulatedGREG/electron-vue/docs/using-electron-packager.md

 # Using [electron-packager](https://github.com/electron-userland/electron-packager)

-All builds produced by `electron-builder` can be found within the `builds` folder.
+All builds produced by `electron-packager` can be found within the `builds` folder.

 #### Building for all platforms